BAMresearch/aRTist-handbook/source/modules-ctscan.rst

 CtScan
 ======

-With the **CtScan** module, a :abbr:`CT (computerized tomography)` scan can be simulated.
+The **CtScan** module can be used to simulate cone beam :abbr:`CT (computerized tomography)` scans, applying the conventional circular scanning trajectory.
 The module is accomplished by Feldkamp reconstruction and volume visualization.
 The simulated projections can be processed in the same way as experimental CT projections by external reconstruction programs.

 .. note::

-    It is recommended to use the :abbr:`TIFF (Tagged Image File Format)` file format for easy data exchange in this case.
+    It is recommended to use the :abbr:`TIFF (Tagged Image File Format)` file format for easy data exchange, while the internal Feldkamp reconstruction requires projections in *BAM CT* format.

 The CtScan module consists of three separate pages that can be navigated using the tabs at the top of the window - the **Setup**, the **Feldkamp** and the **Volume View** (:numref:`modules-CtScan1`).
 At bottom of module window, you can find a :guilabel:`Run` button to start or to :guilabel:`Stop` the simulation and a progress bar.